Some European countries and Canada issue advisories for travelers to the U.S.

 The United Kingdom is also warning its residents to comply with all entry rules or they "may be liable to arrest or detention."
 The move comes after a tourist from the U.K. was reportedly arrested and detained by ICE at the U.S.-Canada border earlier this month.

-Both Denmark and Finland have updated their travel guidance regarding people's gender markers on their travel documents.
+Denmark, Finland, the Netherlands and Ireland have updated their travel guidance regarding people's gender markers on their travel documents.

+On Monday, Ireland's Department of Foreign Affairs and Trade revised its travel advisory for transgender citizens planning to travel to the U.S. They warned that US officials have indicated that ESTA and visa applications "should reflect the traveller's biological sex at birth."

+Similarly, the Netherlands Ministry of Foreign Affairs updated its guidance on Tuesday stating that Dutch citizens must also include their gender at birth on their ESTA and visa applications.

 Finland's Ministry of Foreign Affairs, citing Trump's executive order that the U.S. now only recognizes two sexes, male and female, says if the gender listed on an applicant's passport does not match their gender assigned at birth, their travel permit or visa application can be denied.